sebader/azure-samples-collection/VmssProxySolution/README.md

 ## How to update DNS whitelist

-To update the whiteliste file (add new DNS names or remove existing ones) in a running VMSS, you can use the following commands, for example from the Azure Cloud Shell:
+To update the whitelist file (add new DNS names or remove existing ones) in a running VMSS, you can use the following commands, for example from the Azure Cloud Shell:

 Save the following content as `config.json`.
 Adjust the `fileUris` to point to your new whitelist file.